openstack/glance/doc/source/admin/notifications.rst

   For INFO events, it is the task dict with result as None and message is text.
   WARN and ERROR events contain a text message in the payload.

+* image.member.create

+  For INFO events, it is the image member metadata (e.g. image_id, member_id, status, created_at, updated_at).
+  WARN and ERROR events contain a text message in the payload.

+* image.member.update

+  For INFO events, it is the image member metadata.
+  WARN and ERROR events contain a text message in the payload.

+* image.member.delete

+  For INFO events, it is the image member metadata.
+  WARN and ERROR events contain a text message in the payload.

+* metadef_namespace.create
+* metadef_namespace.update
+* metadef_namespace.delete
+* metadef_namespace.delete_objects
+* metadef_namespace.delete_properties
+* metadef_namespace.delete_tags

+  For INFO events, the payload is the relevant metadata definition namespace or operation context (e.g. namespace, display_name, visibility, created_at, updated_at).
+  WARN and ERROR events contain a text message in the payload.

+* metadef_object.create
+* metadef_object.update
+* metadef_object.delete

+  For INFO events, the payload is the metadata definition object (e.g. namespace, name, description, properties).
+  WARN and ERROR events contain a text message in the payload.

+* metadef_property.create
+* metadef_property.update
+* metadef_property.delete

+  For INFO events, the payload is the metadata definition property (e.g. namespace, name, type, title, description).
+  WARN and ERROR events contain a text message in the payload.

+* metadef_resource_type.create
+* metadef_resource_type.delete

+  For INFO events, the payload is the metadata definition resource type or association (e.g. namespace, name, prefix, properties_target).
+  WARN and ERROR events contain a text message in the payload.

+* metadef_tag.create
+* metadef_tag.update
+* metadef_tag.delete

+  For INFO events, the payload is the metadata definition tag (e.g. namespace, name, created_at, updated_at).
+  WARN and ERROR events contain a text message in the payload.